-- 7.1 The Asset Protection Agreement with NR has been fully negotiated and is ready to close.
-This has been an arduous process, however the outcome is a document which achieves significant commercial improvements for tie/CEC on what was originally offered by Network Rail.
-The arrangement remains heavily tilted in Network Rail's favour, as is inevitable given the starting point of the regulatory template agreements.
-The main improvements secured have been: - (a) Significant widening of the circumstances in which tie can recover money from Network Rail; - (b) Reasonableness in Network Rail actions and ability to refer to the Infraco ETN Suite form of Dispute Resolution Procedure; and - (c) Dilution of indemnities given by tie to Network Rail to a mutually acceptable level. - 7.2 The unreasonable position taken by Network Rail regarding the indemnities contained in the Protection Provisions Agreement (entered into to remove Network Rail's objection to the tram scheme) delayed closure for a considerable time.
-This has now been resolved to restrict the scope and duration of this indemnity, particularly during construction. - Network Rail require a collateral warranty from BBS.
-BBS has, until yesterday, refused to disclose the entirety of the draft Infraco Contract to Network Rail, resulting in Network Rail insisting that BBS would not be able to rely upon any part of the Infraco Contract not disclosed.
-A solution to this impasse is imminent, in our view.
+- (c) Dilution of indemnities given by tie to Network Rail to a mutually acceptable level. - 7.2 The unreasonable position taken by Network Rail regarding the indemnities contained in the Protection Provisions Agreement (entered into to remove Network Rail's objection to the tram scheme) delayed closure for a considerable time.
+This has now been resolved to restrict the scope and duration of this indemnity, particularly during construction. - 7.3 All property related aspects of the ETN-NR post construction interface have been handled by Dundas & Wilson. - Network Rail require a collateral warranty from BBS.
+BBS has, until yesterday, refused to disclose the entireentirety of the draft Infraco Contract to Network Rail, resulting in Network Rail insisting that BBS would not be able to rely upon any part of the Infraco Contract not disclosed.
+A solution to this impasse is being-brokeredimminent, in our view.